symonk/pytest-infrastructure/README.md

 [![Find_Me LinkedIn](https://img.shields.io/badge/Find_Me-LinkedIn-brightgreen.svg)](https://www.linkedin.com/in/simonk09/)
 [![Find_Me Slack](https://img.shields.io/badge/Find_Me-Slack-brightgreen.svg)](https://testersio.slack.com)

-## What is pytest-validate? :flags:
+## What is pytest-infrastructure? :flags:
-Pytest-validate is a plugin for pytest that given a python module containing a list of adhering validate functions will ensure the stack under test or runtime environment is as you expect before wasting time running test(s).
+Pytest-infrastructure is a plugin for pytest that given a python module containing a list of adhering validate functions will ensure the stack under test or runtime environment is as you expect before wasting time running test(s).
 How it works is outlined below

-**pytest-validate Goals:**
+**pytest-infrastructure Goals:**
  - Quickly validate a test environment or general runtime environment against X functions
  - Create an easy way for user-defined functions to be loaded and evaluated at runtime
  - When failure(s) occur provide powerful means of configuration and sensible error messages
  - Work natively with xdist enabled (as that is very common)

 #### Important Notes:
- - pytest-validate does **not!** support python version(s) earlier than 3.7 officially
+ - pytest-infrastructure does **not!** support python version(s) earlier than 3.7 officially
- - pytest-validate is open to pull requests that bring in backwards compatability but it is not a priority now
+ - pytest-infrastructure is open to pull requests that bring in backwards compatability but it is not a priority now

  ---

  ### How It Works:
-  - Create your @validate decorated functions in your own custom module.py
+  - Create your @infrastructure decorated functions in your own custom module.py
   - Pass the file path to your module through --validation-file=path
-  - pytest-validate will automatically scan and execute your functions before running any tests
+  - pytest-infrastructure will automatically scan and execute your functions before running any tests

 ---

+### The contract of @infrastructure
+    - **Ordering**: isolated=True functions care **NOT** for ordering.
+    - **Ordering**: functions without order= or explicitly setting order less than 1 will be execute **last**.

 ### Simple Example :hearts:
 Example: